saidvandeklundert/interpreter/README.md

  add code to enable the parser to detect the `return` token.

  This interpreter has only the `let` and `return` statement.

+ ### Adding an integer literal"

+ Integer literals are expressions.
+The value they produce is the integer itself.